-20. The development of a detached rResidential second units in agricultural zone districts shall be sited and designed to avoid or minimize significant impacts to agricultural and biological resources to the maximum extent feasible by:
+20. The development of a detached rR The development of a detached residential second units in agricultural zone districts shall be-sited and designed to avoid or minimize or minimize significant impacts to agricultural and biological resources to the maximum extent feasible by:

-- a.
-Avoiding Residential second units shall be prohibited on prime soils on agricultural parcels. or wWhere there are no prime soils, residential second units shall be sited so as to minimize impacts to ongoing agriculturally-related activities. - b.
-Including buffers from sensitive areas. - c.
+a.
+Avoiding Avoiding Residential second units-shall be prohibited on prime soils agricultural parcels or w or where there are no prime soils.-residential second units shall be sited so as to minimize impacts to ongoing agriculturally-related activities.

+b.
+Including buffers from sensitive areas.

+c.
 Preserving natural features, landforms and native vegetation such as trees to the maximum extent feasible.

-3. Development Standards -- ESHA
+2. Development Standards

-24. In residential zone districts, aAll development associated with the construction of a detached residential second units shall be located no less than 50 feet from the outer edge of a designated environmentally sensitive habitat area in urban areas and no less than 100 feet from the outer edge of a designated environmentally sensitive habitat area in rural areas.
+24. In residential zone districts, aA In residential zone districts, all development associated with the construction of a detached residential second units shall be located no less than 50 feet from the outer edge of a designated environmentally sensitive habitat area in urban areas and no less than 100 feet from the outer edge of a designated environmentally sensitive habitat area in rural areas.
 If the habitat area delineated on the applicable zoning maps is determined by the County not to be located on the particular lot or lots during review of an application for a permit, this development standard shall not apply.